Tuesday, March 21, 2006

 point out a nice deny hosts script

-.
+to prevent brute force dictionary attacks.
 Check the entry’s comments for other solutions.
 They also mentioned that

 you should check for firmware updates for your firewire write-blocking devices if you want to read the HPA of a drive.